sloveland/golden-mile/README.md

 The Golden Mile
 ===============

-An epic level-up dungeon for learning to make basic web apps.
+An epic level-up journey for learning to make web apps.

 ## The Quest ##
 > “There was a lot more to that song," said Sam, "all about Mordor.
 I didn’t learn that part, it gave me the shivers.
 I never thought I should be going that was myself!"